The EIB Network and the Rush Limbaugh program are on the air.

 Souter claims the exclusions were based on race.

-Clarence Thomas in the dissent says that that is speculative, and that prosecutors gave sound reasons for excluding certain would-be jurors having nothing to do with race.
+Clarence Thomas in the dissent says that that is speculative and that prosecutors gave sound reasons for excluding certain would-be jurors having nothing to do with race.

-You have to understand these are just human beings, and here you had a case, and six uh five or Six justices thought that there was clear discrimination here, and the other said, no, there wasn't.
+And here you had a case and six, five or six justices thought that there was clear discrimination here.

 There wasn't any discrimination here.